RoboSSM: Scalable In-context Imitation Learning via State-Space Models

-As shown in Figure~\ref{fig:figure3}, \methodname{} maintains or even slightly improves its success rates as $N_{\mathrm{test}}$ increases beyond $N_{\mathrm{train}}$.
+To measure how performance changes when the number of test-time demonstrations differs from that of training, we train models with a small number of demonstrations $N_\mathrm{train} = 2$.
+We then evaluate them on test prompts with $N_\mathrm{test}\in\{1, 2, 4, 8, 16, 32\}$.
+As shown in Figure~\ref{fig:figure3}, \methodname{} improves and then maintains its success rates as $N_{\mathrm{test}}$ increases beyond $N_{\mathrm{train}}$.
 On LIBERO-Object, \methodname{} achieves its best performance at $N_{\mathrm{test}} = 32$, which is 16 times longer than the training prompt length $|\mathcal{P}_{\mathrm{train}}|$, despite never having observed such long prompts during training.
-This result answers \textbf{Q1} affirmatively, showing that \methodname{} extrapolates effectively to prompts far longer than the training horizon.
+This result answers \textbf{Q1} affirmatively, showing that \textbf{\methodname{} extrapolates effectively to prompts far beyond the training horizon, thereby achieves high success rates}.
 In contrast, ICRT degrades sharply once $N_{\mathrm{test}} > N_{\mathrm{train}}$ and collapses on the long prompts.
 This result suggests that ICRT fails to generalize to longer prompts, performing reliably only when $N_{\mathrm{test}}$ is equal to or shorter than $N_{\mathrm{train}}$.

-According to Figure~\ref{fig:figure4} and Figure~\ref{fig:figure5}, \methodname{} achieves strong long-range in-context learning even when trained with few task examples, addressing \textbf{Q2}.
-With $N_{\mathrm{test}}=8$, ICRT is comparable to \methodname{} only when trained with demonstrations matching the test-time prompt length.
-Notably, with the longer test prompt ($N_{\mathrm{test}}=32$), \methodname{} maintains high success rates despite limited training demonstrations, whereas ICRT collapses to 0\% success rate for all $N_{\mathrm{train}}$.
+We further investigate how many training demonstrations are required for long-range in-context learning.
+We train models with $N_{\mathrm{train}}\in\{1,2,4,8\}$ and evaluate them with fixed test-time prompts $N_{\mathrm{test}}\in\{8,32\}$.
+According to Figure~\ref{fig:figure4}, \methodname{} maintains high success rates even when trained with few task demonstrations, whereas ICRT collapses to 0\% success rate for all $N_{\mathrm{train}}$.
+Figure~\ref{fig:figure5} shows that ICRT is comparable to \methodname{} only when trained with demonstrations matching the test-time prompt length.
+These results show that \textbf{\methodname{} achieves strong long-range in-context learning even with limited training demonstrations, highlighting its training efficiency} and thereby addressing \textbf{Q2}.